by Sandra Moncada

 Overcoming the urge to micromanage may be hard enough when you can literally see what your employees are doing every minute of the day.
 When you can’t see what they are doing, however, it can be even more difficult.
 This is a bad habit and don‘t fall into the trap.
 Just because you can‘t see what they are doing doesn‘t mean they are doing something.
 As long as they finish their tasks within the set deadlines, you have nothing to worry about.

-DO NOT Expect Employees to be Available 24/7
+Remote Leadership DO NOT: Expect Employees to be Available 24/7

 Even if you don’t expect employees to be available 24/7, sending them emails, texts or instant messages outside of office hours can communicate that you expect them to reply immediately and this puts a lot of pressure on them.
 Would you feel thrilled to get an email from your boss just before midnight?
 Probably not.
 Respect their private life and do your best to help them maintain good work life balance.
 If you really want to help your employees achieve balance, encourage them to take a digital detox on weekends.
 Rested and refreshed employees are productive employees.